DerekCuevas/avowal/README.md

 # Validation
 Super lightweight zero dependency optionally asynchronous JavaScript form validation framework (phew!).

-Built for form driven apps, an arbitrary number of form inputs can be validated that require asynchronous validation (ex.
-AJAX) while avoiding race conditions and other common pitfalls.
+Built for form driven apps.
+An arbitrary number of form inputs can be validated that require asynchronous validation (ex.
+AJAX) while avoiding race conditions and callback hell.
 Detailed documentation is in the doc/ directory.

 Work in Progress (see Todo).